AlexNguyenJJ/Teaching-Programming-Portfolio/README.md

 Click on this link to watch my video submission for ["Code Walkthrough: Nested If/Else Statements"](https://youtu.be/84kiKBwMjOY)

 Click on this link to watch my video submission for ["Code Walkthrough: Compound Conditionals"](https://youtu.be/-d7QPiqVSAE)

+Click on this link to watch my video submission for ["Code Walkthrough: Abstraction"](https://youtu.be/CmSWDFk9ZHs)